 Verse 30: In that night was Belshazzar the king of the Chaldeans slain.

-Evidently, according to the testimony of the historian, Belshazzar was the only one whose blood was shed.
+As noted above, apparently Belshazzar was the only one whose blood was shed.
 In fact, “Cyrus is welcomed as representative of the supreme god,” and because Nabonidus was despised, his representative, Belshazzar, even though “not mentioned in the cuneiform sources describing the fall of Babylon,” was killed.
 Therefore, the lives of “a thousand of [Belshazzar’s] lords” who “drank wine” (Verses 1, 2) must also have been spared, including, as we know from the next chapter, Daniel.

 Interestingly, Nabonidus was absent from Babylon at the time of its capture.
-He, with his army had gone outside the city in a vein effort to stem the onslaught of the Persians but were defeated near a city named Opis.
+He, with his army, had gone outside the city in a vain effort to stem the onslaught of the Persians but was defeated near a city named Opis.
 The Babylonians withdrew south to establish a line of defense near the Euphrates that should prevent Cyrus from advancing too far.
-However, Cyrus did not try the Babylonian army, but sent a small division south along the Tigris to try to take the capital by surprise.
+However, Cyrus did not confront the Babylonian army, but sent a small division south along the Tigris to try to take the capital by surprise.
 This plan worked: the division could reach Babylon undetected and caught it unawares, meeting only minor resistance near one of its gates.
-Thus, they were not only able to capture Babylon, but also king Nabonidus, who briefly afterwards left his army to return to Babylon, not knowing that the city had already been taken.
+Thus, they were not only able to capture Babylon, but also king Nabonidus, who had briefly left his army to return to Babylon, not knowing that the city had already been taken.

 This left the Babylonian army in a precarious position, and it soon surrendered.
 In the meantime, Ugbaru, the commander of the divisions that had captured Babylon, had taken good care that his men would not plunder or otherwise harm the city; he had even made sure that the temple rites continued to be observed.